 Just being in Venice is romantic.
 Performers are everywhere, and the water and architecture are beautiful.
 On average, 20 million people visit Venice every year, and with the talk of this beautiful city sinking, we felt that we should visit before it is too late.

-With so many tourists we decided to spend our days on other small islands and enjoy the city early in the morning and in the evening.
-We only spent one day in Venice, but felt that it was enough time to see what we wanted to see and enjoy the romantic ambiance.
+With so many tourists in the city, we decided to spend our days on other small islands and enjoy the city early in the morning and in the evening.
+We only spent one full day in Venice but felt that it was enough time to see what we wanted to see and enjoy the romantic ambiance.

 Share a Meal

 The tiny streets of Venice can be confusing, but I don’t mind being lost in close quarters with my husband.
-At the end of every tiny street seems to be a bridge over water and gorgeous architecture all around.
-I would much rather spend the day getting lost in the canals than fighting the crowds at Piazza San Marco.
+At the end of every tiny street seems to be a lovely bridge over water and gorgeous architecture all around.
+I would much rather spend the day getting lost among the canals than fighting the crowds at Piazza San Marco.

-Going into the shops and looking at all of the different pieces of art can be so much fun.
-We do not normally get souvenirs, but we decided to get something to remember our sweet experience in Murano.
-After looking at the different shops we had a picnic in Murano on the edge of a street with our feet dangling over the water.
-The whole experience in Murano was tranquil and lovely.
+Going into the shops and looking at all of the pieces of art is so much fun!
+We do not normally buy souvenirs, but we decided to get something to remember our sweet experience in Murano.
+After looking in the shops, we had a picnic on the edge of a street with our feet dangling over the water.
+Our whole experience in Murano was tranquil and lovely.

 See Piazza San Marco at Night